Beer, Wine & More

 Wine in Weston, WV

-[Along the Way:] Stop off in Clarksburg, WV, where after 40 years of winemaking enthusiasm, the owners of Batton Hollow Winery finally followed their dream and opened the region's newest fine winery in June of 2014.
+Stop off in Lost Creek, WV, where after 40 years of winemaking enthusiasm, the owners of Batton Hollow Winery finally followed their dream and opened the region's newest fine winery in June of 2014.
 Their 7 Italian and French-inspired flavors are crafted to complement food, and are less sweet than typical WV wines along the tour.
 Ask to sample some of the recipes in progress, too!

 Lambert’s Vintage Wines 190 Vineyard Drive Weston, WV 26452